 Now that your pull is on the tape, I’ll explain how to finish making your zipper.
 Since it’s easiest to put the pulls directly onto the fabric, I’d recommend to save one end for putting pulls on, and always cut from the OPPOSITE end.
 So, slide your pull all the way to the opposite end of your tape.

-If you wanted to make a double slide zipper, where the pulls kiss in the middle (like you would see on a piece of luggage), now would be the time because there is still fabric on BOTH ends.
+If you wanted to make a double slide zipper, where the pulls meet in the middle (like you would see on a piece of luggage), now would be the time because there is still fabric on BOTH ends.
 You haven’t cut anything yet, so you could add a pull on from the opposite end.

 Now, mark the desired length of your zipper.
 Take your ruler and mark the length you need, measuring from the end of the teeth.
 Also mark 1/2” beyond your desired length.
 These two marks will be your stitching lines which will be your new zipper stops (preventing the pull from sliding off).

 Now, take your zipper over to your sewing machine and stitch along the lines you just marked.
 Since Sallie Tomato Zippers have a nylon coil, you can sew directly over the zipper without breaking a needle.
 However, just as a precaution, it’s always a good idea to sit back and sew slowly.
 I like to sew across the tape from edge to edge, then back stitch all the way to the edge for reinforcement.